-You don’t have to run the race, you can choose from a variety of activities from biking to playing tennis or even doing yoga or meditation to log in your efforts.
+You don’t have to run the race.
+You can choose from various activities, from biking to playing tennis or even doing yoga or meditation, to log in your efforts.
 Share your hard work with others in the atlasGO community by posting your sweaty selfies and virtual high fives in real-time.

 5. Cook for Your Friends!

 Now you can bring your favorite dishes home and attempt to recreate these delectable cuisines in your own kitchen.
-Remember to take the proper safety precautions and you can even share the fruits of your labor by delivering it to your friends and giving them a taste!
+Remember to take the proper safety precautions, and you can even share the fruits of your labor by delivering them to your friends and giving them a taste!

 Social distancing measures aren’t going anywhere any time soon.
 However, you can make the best out of the situation by engaging in activities outside of your comfort zone or by simply adopting the safety measures within your daily lives.

-Who knows, after attempting the activities on our list, you may even find a hidden passion you didn’t know you had!
+After attempting the activities on our list, who knows you may even find a hidden passion you didn’t know you had!